 On broad strokes, the Senate Bill No. 34 or the NLUA, which is primarily proposed by Senator Loren Legarda, seeks to establish an integral national land use policy that formulates, classifies, implements and monitors the land use in the country.
 As such, it seeks to integrate and to harmonize existing old laws on land use.
 As one of the speakers mentioned, Mr. Ivan Nestor Bancoro, there are current laws that are already outdated and have not been revised for about ten or more years.
 For Ms. Gemma Martin of the John J. Caroll Institute on Church and Social Issues, NLUA is relevant because it will supersede and harmonize previous laws that were enacted in a fragmented basis.

-Read the full article at http://spacesandpeople.com/landuseph/
+The full article can be accessed at http://spacesandpeople.com/landuseph/

 Published originally on 5 April 2018 at Spaces and People